 The Sunday morning Meditation Group is becoming active again!
 Join us for a quiet time of meditation, contemplation, and a short discussion.
 We meet each week at 9:30am in Room 4.
 All are welcome.
 For more information contact Ellie Bachmann (317-257-6317).

 Indiana Buddhist Meditation at All Souls: Indianapolis Buddhist Meditation Retreats offers meditation and discussion on Thursdays 6:30-8:45pm in Room 4.
 All practice levels welcome.

 Small Groups: All Souls has a number of small groups who meet regularly for exploration and fun.
 Each group centers around a particular focus, meets regularly throughout the year, is open to all and easy to join.
 Small groups are a good way for newcomers to get to know others in the congregation.
 All of these groups welcome new members at any time of the year.
-See contact information at the bottom of this page.
+See descriptions and contact information at the bottom of this page.